Air separation plants

 CO2 equivalent (CO2e)

 The US Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) defines conflict minerals as raw materials exploited and traded in the Democratic Republic of Congo or neighbouring countries which finance conflict.
-The Dodd-Frank Act applies to the following raw materials and ores from which they are extracted: tantalum (coltane), tin (cassiterite), tungsten (wolframite) and gold.
+The Dodd-Frank Act applies to the ores from which these are extracted: tantalum (coltan), tin (cassiterite), wolfram and gold.

-Employees from third party firms who provide services on Linde’s behalf, especially transport services.
+Employees from third-party firms who provide services on Linde’s behalf

 Defined benefit plans